dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 To utilize the SDK, the initial step involves including the corresponding resource files:

-* `core.js`: Required, encompasses common classes, interfaces, and enumerations that are shared across all Dynamsoft SDKs under Dynamsoft Capture Vision Architecture.
+* `core.js`: Required, encompasses common classes, interfaces, and enumerations that are shared across all Dynamsoft SDKs.
-* `license.js`: Required, introduces the `LicenseManager` class, which manages the licensing for all Dynamsoft SDKs under Dynamsoft Capture Vision Architecture.
+* `license.js`: Required, introduces the `LicenseManager` class, which manages the licensing for all Dynamsoft SDKs.
-* `utility.js`Optional, encompasses auxiliary classes that are shared among all Dynamsoft SDKs under Dynamsoft Capture Vision Architecture.
+* `utility.js`Optional, encompasses auxiliary classes that are shared among all Dynamsoft SDKs.
-* `ddn.js`: Required, defines interfaces and enumerations specifically tailored to the document normalizer module.
+* `dbr.js`: Required, defines interfaces and enumerations specifically tailored to the barcode reader module.
 * `cvr.js`: Required, introduces the `CaptureVisionRouter` class, which governs the entire image processing workflow.
 * `dce.js`: Recommended, comprises classes that offer camera support and basic user interface functionalities.